ProofOfPizza/proofofpizza.github.io/_posts/2022-02-15-Angular-environment-variables-at-runtime.md

 docker run -p 4200:4200 -d --env ENVIRONMENT=local amazing-app
 ```

-This command tells docker to run a container, bind the port 4200 in the container to 4200 on our machine, run in detached mode (so we can easily close it and it does not block our terminal), and passed it a configuration variable `ENVIRONMENT=local`.
+This command tells docker to run a container, bind the port 4200 in the container to 4200 on our machine, run in detached mode (so we can easily close it and it does not block our terminal), and pass it an environment variable `ENVIRONMENT=local`.
 Lastly we specified the image that we want to use to create our container: `amazing-app`.

 Now go to your favorite browser and navigate to `http://localhost:4200` and tadaa!
 Is it not amazing ?
 Well I am sure you can build even more amazing apps than these, but it does what we want!